July 16, 2025 | Country Life

 Existing Structures

-More than just what exists– you will want to think about what could exist.
+More than just what exists, you will want to think about what could exist.
 If there are already auxiliary buildings on your farm, you may want to renovate or expand them for different uses.
 Other plans might include tearing them down to maximize your farmland or reimagining them differently.
+On the contrary, if the structures are in good, solid condition, then using them for rentable storage or for your own machinery and toys may be the best use.
+Regardless, it’s important to assess what’s already standing and consult with your Realtor to determine whether building on the property is permitted.

 Proximity to Water & Electricity

-If you are planning on housing animals on your hobby farm, beyond how you are planning on creating a safe and comfortable habitat for them, you will want to think about how close your utilities are.
+If you plan to house animals on your hobby farm, you will want to consider how close your utilities are.

 Water and electricity will undoubtedly be the most important considerations for raising and housing animals of various kinds.
-Your water source will have to be steady and safe to drink, which means if your water is drawn from a well, ensuring that the water is free of any harmful bacteria will be vital.
+Your water source will also have to be steady and safe to drink, which means that if your water is drawn from a well, it must be free of harmful bacteria.
+Well water checks are important for rural properties because they determine whether the well has been properly maintained and regularly tested for bacteria and other buildup.

 Legal & Regulatory Considerations

-Thinking about buying a rural home?
+Thinking about buying a home?
 Check out these related blogs next!

 Budgeting For Your Farm